Renewable ammonia price discoveries: a closer look at the H2Global and SECI auctions

 Click to enlarge.
 Locations of ACME’s Gopalpur renewable ammonia project in Gopalpur and Paradeep Phosphates Limited offtake in Paradeep.
 The logistics costs for this journey are far below those of transporting renewable ammonia from Egypt to Rotterdam.

-Compare this to ACME’s supply from its proposed renewable ammonia project in Gopalpur to Paradeep Phosphates, requiring transportation of around 250-300 km, all within the state of Odisha in India (so no import duties to consider).
+ACME’s supply from its proposed renewable ammonia project in Gopalpur to Paradeep Phosphates requires straightforward road transportation of around 250-300 km, all within the state of Odisha in India (so no import duties to consider).
 The price for transporting from Gopalpur to Paradeep would be well below $50 per ton of ammonia.

-While it’s unclear which exact future production site NTPC’s renewable ammonia will come from, its development agreement with the state of Maharashtra likely places renewable ammonia production in the neighboring state to Krishana Phoschem’s manufacturing site in Andhra Pradesh.
+While it’s unclear which exact future production sites NTPC and Oriana Power’s renewable ammonia molecules will come from, it is likely they will follow this same trend.
+NTPC has a development agreement with the state of Maharashtra, likely placing renewable ammonia production in the neighboring state to Krishana Phoschem’s manufacturing site in Madhya Pradesh.
 This would mean interstate transport of at least 300-400 km, with potential assistance from state governments to waive import duties and logistics costs.
 While likely not as low as transport costs for the very direct delivery route between Gopalpur and Paradeep, the very low strike price of NTPC’s renewable ammonia indicates that these logistics considerations are still minimal, especially compared to shipping ammonia from Egypt to Rotterdam.
-These differences in transport and logistics costs account for a significant amount of the H2Global-SECI auction FOB price gap.

 Other price discoveries